COVID-19 Vaccine Information

 The clinic tests patients with symptoms of COVID-19.

-You do not need a referral or call to make an appointment to attend the St Vincent’ Fever Clinic.
+You do not need a referral or appointment to attend the St Vincent’ Fever Clinic.

 Our Information (Concierge) Station